About this Session

 Omkar Nagesh

 Omkar Nagesh has always been passionate about singing and performing on stage.
 He has enjoyed working with various amateur theatre companies in Adelaide over the past 10 years.
-Omkar was nominated for an Adelaide Theatre Guide Curtain Call Award for Best Male Performance in both his performances as The Engineer in Miss Saigon (The Met 2019, MCMT 2011).
+Omkar is performing as Barry in the upcoming production of High Fidelity with The Hills Musical Company in opening in November.
+Omkar was nominated for Adelaide Theatre Guide Curtain Call Awards for Best Male Performance in both his performances as The Engineer in Miss Saigon (The Met 2019, MCMT 2011).
 Other favourite roles include Leo Bloom in The Producers (HMC 2015), Lumiere in Beauty and the Beast (Northern Light 2011), Jack Worthing in The Importance of Being Earnest (AUFC 2011), Historian/Prince Herbert/Minstrel/et al. in Spamalot (Northern Light 2010), Growltiger in Cats (The Met 2009), and Jake in the South Australian Premiere of Sideshow (HMC 2018).

 Patrick Marlin